dpickem/Arduino_DataManager/README.md

 bool is_new = myDataManager.has_new_data();
 ```

-#### Getting the size of the data storage container in the DataManager instance.
+#### Getting the size of the data storage container in the DataManager instance
 ```c++
 // To get the size of a linked list, make use of the size() method int data_size = myDataManager.get_size();